MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/xcode-ios/xcode-ios-mp.md

 # Setting up Xcode targeting iOS

-Follow the steps in this article, in the order shown, to set up Xcode targeting iOS to use the Xbox Live SDK, for Managed Partners.
+Follow the steps in this article, in the order shown, to set up Xcode targeting iOS to use the Xbox Live SDK, for ID@Xbox Partners and other Managed Partners.
 Afterwards, you'll be ready to follow the article about adding basic sign-in code for Xbox Live services.
 Then you'll be able to call other Xbox Services API (XSAPI) functions.

 ## Prerequisite steps

+* Set up a game in Partner Center; see [Getting Started](../../../index.md).

 * Ensure you have a iOS project created in Xcode, set up to handle Objective-C.
   If your project is written in pure Swift, you will need to set up Objective-C interoperability.